 My father was quiet for a long time.
 He eventually said something like this: “Madeline, you are smarter than that.
 Don’t be so narrow minded to think that there is nothing out there greater than you.
 There is.
 You have to search it out.
 It may not look like what you think it looks like – Jesus Christ – you know I’m not a Catholic.
 Or even a Christian in the traditional sense.
 Maybe I’m a Buddhist.
 But I believe in something.
 There are places that you can feel something greater than you – a spirit or a feeling or a calling.
 There are people who will be saints to you when you need them to be.
 It took me 35 years, 3 kids and more growing up than you’ll know – but I know that there is a god and a heaven.
 I know mom is up there.
 You need to find that faith.”

 After a lot of reflection and now almost 10 years– I am starting to understand what my father meant.
 There are more people than I can name who helped me through the heartbreaking loss of both parents and my childhood home.
 There were people who brought food.
 There were people who allowed me to spend holidays with them.
 There were professors that allowed me to make up work months later, sometimes on their own time.
 My boss at the time called me only to check up on me – she never asked me when I was coming back to work until I was ready.
-Somebody anonymous paid my UB bill, which allowed me to finish my education.
+Somebody anonymous paid my tuition to the university for my last semester, which allowed me to finish my education.
 I sincerely mean it when I say: all of those people are saints to me.